Drew Waters Player Props: Royals vs. Yankees

-On Saturday, Drew Waters (.243 on-base percentage in past 10 games, 51 points below season-long percentage) and the Kansas City Royals face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:05 PM ET.
+On Sunday, Drew Waters (.222 batting average in his past 10 games, with two triples, a home run, a walk and four RBI) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Yankees.
+In his previous game he had a hitless showing (0-for-4) against the Yankees.

 Drew Waters Game Info & Props vs. the Yankees